How to mine KASPA with GPU/FPGA/ASIC

 Mining KAS

-KAS is using a kHeavyHash algorithm.
+KAS uses the kHeavyHash algorithm.

 KAS Wallet